 Going to a disco in the 1970s wasn’t about grabbing a drink and watching the dance floor from a safe distance.
 You needed to get on the floor and bust out your best moves.
 To impress people, you had to know how to dance.

-Cosmo wasn’t the only magazine giving advice about navigating the disco world.
+Cosmo wasn’t the only magazine offering advice on navigating the disco world.
 Magazines you’d never expect to go disco-crazy were publishing articles about what to wear out dancing.
-In 1976, even conservative magazines like Women’s Day were out there helping their readers fit in at the disco by providing guidance on what to wear and how to do the Hustle.
+In 1976, even conservative magazines like Women’s Day were helping their readers fit in at the disco by providing guidance on what to wear and how to do the Hustle.

 The 70s were a unique time for men’s fashion trends.
 Men were encouraged to wear clothing that was meant to be eye-catching and admired.